nozomione/nozomione/README.md

 ### Hi there 👋 My name is Nozomi.
 I am a FE developer.

-🌐 Please visit my website at https://nozomione.online.

-(🗒️ creared in 2021 and needs some attention...🧡)
+🌐 Please visit my website at https://nozomione.online (🗒️ creared in 2021 and needs some attention...🧡).

 Thank you 🙂